Partial separability and symplectic-Haantjes manifolds: Introduction: separable systems

+A Haantjes operator is a $(1,1)$-tensor field whose Haantjes torsion vanishes \cite{Haa1955}.
 The notion of \textit{Haantjes manifolds} has been introduced by F. Magri in \cite{MGall13} and further studied in \cite{MGall15} and \cite{MGall17}, where the geometry of Haantjes operators has been related with classical mechanics.
-Also, Haantjes geometry has been studied in connection with the theory of hydrodynamic chains \cite{FeKhu,FP2022}.
+Also, Haantjes geometry has been studied in connection with the theory of hydrodynamic-type systems \cite{FeKhu,FP2022}.

-Inspired by Magri's construction, in \cite{TT2022AMPA}, the family of \textit{symplectic-Haantjes} (or $\omega \mathscr{H}$) manifolds was introduced.
-They are symplectic manifolds endowed with a compatible Haantjes algebra \cite{TT2021JGP}, namely a set of Haantjes $(1,1)$-tensor fields closed under $C^{\infty}(M)$ linear combinations and products.
+Inspired by Magri's construction, in \cite{TT2022AMPA} the family of \textit{symplectic-Haantjes} (or $\omega \mathscr{H}$) manifolds was introduced.
+They are symplectic manifolds endowed with a compatible Haantjes algebra \cite{TT2021JGP}, namely a set of Haantjes $(1,1)$-tensor fields closed under linear $C^{\infty}(M)$-combinations and products.
 In \cite{KS2017}, a comparison between Magri's Haantjes manifolds and $\omega \mathscr{H}$ manifolds has been made by Kosmann-Schwarzbach.

 We recall here the main properties of $\omega\mathscr{H}$ manifolds.
 Under suitable hypotheses, given a Hamiltonian integrable system there exists an $\omega\mathscr{H}$ manifold associated (as stated in the Liouville-Haantjes theorem \cite{TT2022AMPA}).
-Many examples of these structures have been exhibited in \cite{TT2016SIGMA}, \cite{TT2022AMPA} and \cite{RTT2022CNS}.
+Many examples of these structures have been exhibited in \cite{TT2016SIGMA}, \cite{TT2022AMPA}, and \cite{RTT2022CNS}.
 The classical theory of separation of variables can also be formulated in the context of Haantjes geometry.
 The Jacobi-Haantjes theorem, stated in \cite{RTT2022CNS}, establishes under mild hypotheses the equivalence between the notions of total separability of a Hamiltonian system and the existence of a semisimple, Abelian $\omega \mathscr{H}$ manifold of \textit{maximal rank}.
-Indeed, in the semisimple case, there exists a special class of canonical coordinates, the \textit{Darboux-Haantjes} coordinates, which represent separation variables for the HJ equation and diagonalize simultaneously all the operators of the Haantjes algebra associated with a totally separable model \cite{RTT2022CNS}.
+Indeed, in the semisimple case, there exists a special class of canonical coordinates, the \textit{Darboux-Haantjes} coordinates, which represent separation variables for the HJ equations and diagonalize simultaneously all the operators of the Haantjes algebra associated with a totally separable model \cite{RTT2022CNS}.